Our methods

 Air Stripping

-A technique to remove Volatile HydroCarbons (VHC) from groundwater; volatile contaminants are removed by sheering the liquid within a counter current air flow.
-Air stripping can involve the use of packed tower strippers or a simpler system of a tower filled with high surface area packing.
+Removal of dissolved volatile organic compounds (VOC) from groundwater, by sheering the liquid across a predetermined counter current air flow with a precise flow rate.
+Air stripping can utilize packed tower strippers or a simpler system of a tower filled with high surface area packing.

 Bio Filtration

-A technique to extract contaminants from vapour or liquid by passing them through a membrane impregnated with micro-organisms which extract and break down specific compounds.
+Extraction of contaminants from vapour or liquid by passing them through a membrane impregnated with micro-organisms, which extracts and breaks down specific compounds.

 Bio-remediation Infrastructure